blancettb/aimodel/incident.md

 ## IT Incident 1

 IT Incident 1 occured on July 15, 2004 and lasted 10 minutes.
-The problem in IT Incident 1 was Stan Web: Remaining error budget is less than 25%.
+The problem in IT Incident 1 was the following: Stan Web: Remaining error budget is less than 25%.
 IT Incident 1 involved applications Stan Bank Catalog and Stan Bank Web.

 ## IT Incident 2

 IT Incident 2 started on July 1, 2004 and lasted 12 minutes.
-The problem in IT Incident 2 was Too many calls with HTTP Status Code 404.
+The problem in IT Incident 2 was the following: Too many calls with HTTP Status Code 404.
 IT Inciden2 1 involved application Stan Bank Web.

 ## IT Incident 3

 IT Incident 3 started on April 10, 2024 and lasted 5 days and 20 minutes.
-The problem in IT Incident 3 was Rate of HTTP Status Code 404 (Not Found) is higher than 33%.
+The problem in IT Incident 3 was the following: Rate of HTTP Status Code 404 (Not Found) is higher than 33%.
 The affected application was Stan Bank Db.

 ## IT Incident 4
 IT Incident 4 started on April 10, 2024 and lasted 1 days and 20 minutes.
-The problem in IT Incident 4 wasCalls are slower than usual.
+The problem in IT Incident 4 was the following: Calls are slower than usual.
 The affected application was Stan Bank Web.

 ## IT Incident 5
 It Incident 5 started on Feb 1, 2024, and lasted 2 minutes.
-The problem in IT Incident 5 was Erroneous call rate for Stanbank is high.
+The problem in IT Incident 5 was the following:  Erroneous call rate for Stanbank is high.
 The affected application was Stan Bank Web.

 ## IT Incident 6
 IT Incident 6 started on April 1, 2024 and lasted 4 minutes.
-The problem in IT Incident 6 was Rate of HTTP Status Code 404 (Not Found) is higher than 53%.
+The problem in IT Incident 6 was the following: Rate of HTTP Status Code 404 (Not Found) is higher than 53%.
 The affected application was Stan Bank Db.

 Stan Bank has 2 applications Stan Bank Web and Stan Bank Db